shekharashishraj/Dope/TESTING_DOCUMENTATION.md

 This document describes the testing methodology, scripts, and findings for evaluating PDF attack detection using OpenAI's v1/files API.

+## Note on IG-LLM (Integrity-Guard LLM)

+The IG-LLM refers to the perturbation generation system that uses three specialized prompts to GPT-4o-mini to generate adaptive perturbations.
+This is already implemented in the perturbation generation pipeline (`src/processor.py` and `prompts/` directory).
+The IG-LLM automates:
+- Distractor generation for MCQ questions
+- Perturbation strategy selection
+- Injection point optimization

+This is separate from the detection system's LLM judge parsing, which uses GPT-4o to parse AI responses.

 ## Test Scripts

 ### 1. `test_pdf_upload.py` - Basic PDF Upload Test